My Child is Vomiting: When to Go to ER for Vomiting?

 Fever in Children

 By David Meduna, MD, FAAP Fever is a common and distressing problem among children.
-We often get calls about fever, and there is a lot of confusion about when to be concerned and when not to be concerned when your child has a fever.
-Normal body temperature can range...
+We frequently receive calls about fever, and there is a lot of confusion about when to be concerned and when not to be concerned when your child has a fever.
+99?
+103?
+106 fever in...

 Understaing Pertussis – “Whooping Cough”